SaebAmini/saebamini.github.io/_posts/2014-09-28-Git-commit-with-UTC-timestamp-ignore-local-timezone.md

         git commit --date=2014-09-28T01:00:00+0000

-The first option is very inconvenient, changing system's timezone back and forth between UTC and local for commits is just silly, so let's forget about that.
+The first option is obviously very inconvenient, changing the system's timezone back and forth between UTC and local for commits is just silly, so let's forget about that.
 The second option however, seems to have potential, but manually inputting the current UTC time for each commit is cumbersome.
 We're programmers, there's gotta be a better way...

 Bash commands and aliases to the rescue! we can use the date command to output the UTC time to an ISO 8601 format which is accepted by git commit's date option: